Do I need a revenue management system (RMS) for my hotel?

 Full answer

 Revenue management systems (RMS) automate pricing decisions: pulling demand signals, competitor rates, historical patterns, and forecast data to recommend rates at room-type, date, and channel level.
-Done well, they outperform manual pricing by 5-15% on RevPAR. **When an RMS pays back:** - **Above 30 rooms.** The decision space gets too complex for weekly manual review.
-Multiple room types × multiple channels × 60 forward dates = thousands of pricing decisions. - **Significant seasonality.** Hotels with peak/shoulder/off cycles have non-linear demand curves manual review misses. - **Multiple distribution channels.** With 4-6 OTAs plus direct and metasearch, manual rate management eats hours weekly. - **Variable rate structures.** Multiple rate plans (BAR, corporate, loyalty, advance purchase, package) compound complexity. **When manual works:** - **Below 30 rooms with stable demand.** Weekly review of forward pace and competitor rates by a disciplined manager handles it. - **Single room type, single channel.** Pricing decisions are tractable manually. - **Highly predictable patterns.** Some resort markets have such reliable seasonality that complex algorithms don't add much. **Common RMS options (2026):** - **Duetto** — enterprise-grade, used by larger independents and chains. €€€€. - **Atomize** — strong for independent hotels, good UX. €€€. - **IDeaS Revenue Solutions** — mature enterprise option (SAS subsidiary). €€€€. - **RoomPriceGenie** — built for boutique and small independents. €€. - **PriceLabs** — strong for vacation rental and aparthotel use. €€. - **Rate Insight (Lighthouse)** — analytics-focused, sometimes paired with manual review. €€. **Pricing:** €100-€1,500 per property per month depending on tier and modules. **Payback math:** A 50-room hotel running €70 RevPAR generates ~€1.28M/year in room revenue.
-A 10% RevPAR lift from RMS is €128k.
-Subtract €6k-€18k/year RMS cost — net €110k+/year benefit.
-The math works whenever the property is big enough or complex enough that manual review leaves money on the table.
+Evaluate them against your own manual-pricing baseline rather than a generic RevPAR promise. **When an RMS is worth evaluating:** - **Above 30 rooms.** The decision space gets too complex for weekly manual review.
+Multiple room types × multiple channels × 60 forward dates = thousands of pricing decisions. - **Significant seasonality.** Hotels with peak/shoulder/off cycles have non-linear demand curves manual review misses. - **Multiple distribution channels.** With 4-6 OTAs plus direct and metasearch, manual rate management eats hours weekly. - **Variable rate structures.** Multiple rate plans (BAR, corporate, loyalty, advance purchase, package) compound complexity. **When manual works:** - **Below 30 rooms with stable demand.** Weekly review of forward pace and competitor rates by a disciplined manager handles it. - **Single room type, single channel.** Pricing decisions are tractable manually. - **Highly predictable patterns.** Some resort markets have such reliable seasonality that complex algorithms don't add much. **Common RMS options (2026):** - **Duetto** — enterprise-grade, used by larger independents and chains. €€€€. - **Atomize** — strong for independent hotels, good UX. €€€. - **IDeaS Revenue Solutions** — mature enterprise option (SAS subsidiary). €€€€. - **RoomPriceGenie** — built for boutique and small independents. €€. - **PriceLabs** — strong for vacation rental and aparthotel use. €€. - **Rate Insight (Lighthouse)** — analytics-focused, sometimes paired with manual review. €€. **Pricing:** €100-€1,500 per property per month depending on tier and modules. **Decision math:** Build the case from your current RevPAR, manual review time, pricing error patterns, seasonality, and RMS cost.
+The math works when the property is complex enough that better pricing decisions outweigh subscription cost and implementation effort.

 Related questions